beetee17/beetee17.github.io/yata.md

 - **Eisenhower Matrix**.
 Combat the mere-urgency effect and maximise the amount of time spent on tasks that are important to you.

 - **Flexible Organisation System**.
-Categorise and group tasks in a way that makes most sense to you with as many (or as little) of the provided methods, such as tags, lists, projects, areas and sub-tasks.
-Find out more via the detailed tutorial screen!
+Categorise and group tasks in a way that makes most sense to you with as many (or as little) of the provided methods, such as [tags](https://beetee17.github.io/yata/tags), [list](https://beetee17.github.io/yata/lists), [project](https://beetee17.github.io/yata/projects), [area](https://beetee17.github.io/yata/areas).
+Find out more in the app's detailed tutorial screen!

 - **Powerful Task Filtering**.
 Focus on the tasks that matter to you in the moment and avoid getting distracted by the clutter of irrelevant tasks.
 You can filter tasks by their deadline, urgency, [tags](https://beetee17.github.io/yata/tags), [list](https://beetee17.github.io/yata/lists), [project](https://beetee17.github.io/yata/projects), [area](https://beetee17.github.io/yata/areas), or any combination of those attributes.